13302296C/flutter_rte/README.md

 <br /><br />
 Adding your own button groups to the toolbar is very simple - just provide a list of [CustomButtonGroup] objects to the `customButtonGroups` attribute.
 Each button group will consist of a list of [CustomToolbarButton] objects, each with its own icon, tap callback and an `isSelected` flag to let the toolbar know if the icon button should be highlighted.

+### Voice to Text (Dictation)

+Voice-to-text feature is powered by [speech_to_text](https://pub.dev/packages/speech_to_text) package and comes enabled by default with this package.
+To disable voice-to-text feature - set the corresponding top-level `enableDictation` attribute within [HtmlEditor] constructor to `false`.

 ```Dart
 HtmlEditor(
     controller: HtmlEditorController()